sttoracle/ORACASB/README.md

 ___
 Oracle CASB Cloud Service generates a ticket in the Incidents section of the console whenever it detects a behavioral anomaly.
 Administrators also can create incident tickets manually.

-Incidents are automaticaly or manually assigned to CASB Cloud Service users.
+Incidents are automatically or manually assigned to CASB Cloud Service users.

 > Note, this is similar to what we did in Exercises 2 but via a different UI route that involves less steps.